prakaashkarthik/prakaashkarthik.github.io/_posts/2018-02-10-Organizing-Life-e75c7dd72ff1.md

 # Organizing Life

-The point of this post: I believe there are 4 categories of systems for which one can develop mental models and subsystems around in order…

----

-### Organizing Life

 The point of this post: I believe there are 4 categories of systems for which one can develop mental models and subsystems around in order to make life better, and I’d like to share that with you.

 Nearly a year ago I was introduced to the concept of mental models and system-based thinking through a [podcast episode](https://www.fs.blog/2017/02/naval-ravikant-reading-decision-making/) from “The Knowledge Project” where the host (Shane Parrish) sat down to have a talk with Naval Ravikant for a couple of hours.
 I was quite simply blown away, and I highly recommend listening to it.
 I owe no small debt of gratitude to [Susa(Sudharshan Karthik)](https://medium.com/u/293c677ca38c) for telling me to listen to it.